 There are two general types – a pop-up trimmer that pops out from the back of the razor or a plug-in type that is a separate accessory.

 So far based on my reviews nearly all foil shavers use a pop-up trimmer while rotary shavers have a separate beard trimmer that you attach in place of the shaving head.

-The Series 7-790cc may not be the latest but it does provide a lot of value for your money thanks to features not found in other electric razors at a price that will not break the wallet.
+The Series 7-790cc may not be the latest but it does provide a lot of value for your dollar thanks to features not found in other electric razors at a price that will not break the wallet.

 This razor performs well enough for blogs like Apartment Therapy and The Sweet Home to call it the best electric razor and we feel the same way here.

-Let’s look at the features of this mid-priced foil shaver:
+Let’s look at the features of this mid-priced foil shaver

 - 9 inches long and appox.
 3 inches wide

 - 5 shaving modes – from sensitive to turbo mode

 - Run time: 50 minutes

 - Recharge: 60 minutes